avcoder/weekOf-Dec13/03-modules/03-modules.md

 const entities = new AllHtmlEntities();
 ```

-# Module Loaders - runs at buildtime
+# Module Bundlers - runs at buildtime

 * Webpack
 * Browserify - not in popular use anymore